transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

      - **τ ↔ ɔ**: This reciprocity and mutual expression is not a linear cycle or a hierarchy but a Möbius-like interplay, a dance.
      - ¬ and — carve distinctions (τ's "all this") from ɔ's "nothing" whilst voiding any claims that τ or ɔ are independent or in any way metaphysically privileged over each other.
 Neither term is prior or foundational.
 Thus, we can write: ɔ ≡ —(τ).

-  The individuation process illustrates this:
+  The individuation "process" (keeping in mind, however, that there is no time, nor linear cause) illustrates this:

   * The Cut (¬) creates a distinct "self," but only as a relational marker within τ.
   * The Twist (τ ↔ ɔ) enables communion with what appears "other," as distinctions are always contextualized by τ and bounded by —.